johnnyboldt/array-generator/README.md

 ## Development Environment

-This was developed on Windows with the backend API service developed in Visual Studio 2017 and the frontend website developed in Visual Studio Code
+This was developed on Windows with the backend API service developed in Visual Studio 2017 and the frontend website was developed in Visual Studio Code on Windows 10.

 ## Approach

-I created the app this way to showcase my ability to do C#, REST, Javascript, Typescript, React and Git..<br>
+I created the app this way to showcase my ability to do C#, REST, Javascript, Typescript, React and Git.<br>

-The backend utilizes injection, command/command handlers, and has unit tests.
+The .net Core WebApi backend utilizes dependency injection, command/command handlers, and has Moq unit tests.
 The backend also has a static memory 10000 array which is (slightly) faster than generating a dynamic memory array before shuffling when obtaining a 10000 item shuffled array.
-I used the Fisher Yates shuffler algorithm..<br>
+I used the Fisher Yates shuffler algorithm.<br>

-I thought it would be neat to add the ability to both shuffle and sort the array, and obtain the output in a few different ways and formats, so I added this additional functionality.
+I thought it would be neat to add the ability to both shuffle and sort the array, allow a range of minimum and maximum numbers, and obtain the output in a few different mediums and formats, so I added this additional functionality.

 ## Running the app